FailAcademy/learning/wdp-vancouver/_lessons/week-01/01-intro-to-html.md

 Let's dive right in and start thinking about how we might tackle the first project's design comp to convert it into semantically-appropriate HTML elements.

-Jot some idea out on your own, then you'll team up to discuss your approach with a partner.
+Jot some idea out on your own, then you'll pair up to discuss your approach with a partner.
 Based on this discussion, is there anything you'd revise in your approach?

 Finally, you and your partner will share your insights with the class.